Communications and information systems of the British Armed Forces: Combat net radio

 Combat net radio systems are typically used for tactical communications at section and platoon level upwards.
 They are operated by soldiers from every part of the Army as well as the specialists from the Royal Corps of Signals.

 In-service systems

 Bowman

 Bowman is the name of the tactical communications system used by the British Armed Forces.
 The Bowman C4I system consists of a range of HF radio, VHF radio and UHF radio sets designed to provide secure integrated voice, data services to dismounted soldiers, individual vehicles and command HQs up to Division level.

+Personal Role Radio (PRR)

+The Personal Role Radio is the standard means of communication between members of a fire team, section or platoon.
+Depending on operational requirements, PRRs may be carried by all members of a section or key roles only such as 1IC, 2IC or pointman.
+However, typically all members of a section would be equipped with a PRR.

 No longer in service

 Larkspur (obsolete)

 Larkspur was the combat net radio system used by the British Army in the 1960s and replaced by Clansman in the late 1970s.

 Clansman (obsolescent)

 Clansman was the combat net radio system used by the British Army from the late 1970s until its replacement by Bowman.